-Total compensation for key management personnel was \$357 000 (2022: \$67 000).
+Total compensation for key management personnel was \$399 000 (2023: \$357 000).

 The compensation disclosed in this note excludes salaries and other benefits the Premier receives.
-The Premier's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account via the Department of Treasury and Finance (DTF) under section 6 of the Parliamentary Remuneration Act 1990.
+The Premier's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account via DTF under section 6 of the Parliamentary Remuneration Act 1990